 - Amazon Polly in WordPress – This was my latest find, if you have a WordPress blog or site you can embed Amazon’s Polly text to speech voices to “read” your blog post and it will automatically create the RSS feed for you to connect it directly into iTunes as well.
 You first need to go to AWS (Amazon cloud services) to set up an account to use Polly and there is a minimal cost for using Polly but you can also produce the audio file once inside AWS and then download the MP3 file to add to your post as well.

 Please let me know if you know of other free tools for podcasting and I will be happy to share!

-We all know that hands-on experience is one of the best ways to learn a new skill but don’t just take my word for it.
+Why do pilots user flight simulators vs. real airplanes?
+We all know that hands-on experience is one of the best ways to learn a new skill.
+But don’t take my word for it.
 In an article featured from Laurdal they state three reasons why simulations accelerate learning and retention:

 - Simulations increase engagement – By placing students into an immersive environment, they are ACTIVELY vs. passively engaged in the learning

 - Simulations maximize retention – One of my favorite reasons why simulations are important.
 How many times have you put people through a training program and the knowledge is lost within a short amount of time

 - Simulations ensure that learning is transferred to the job – This should really matter to the executive suite, when employees can accelerate their level of applying their skills directly into their work and shorten their path to mastery, this goes directly to the bottom line.

 Think of it in this way, if I gave you a manual to learn how to conduct a step by step process, this is an explicit approach to learning something.
 It’s easily repeated and more commoditized but not as effective.
 On the other hand, if I gave you access to the equipment and/or placed you into a simulation which immersed you in learning this process.
 This is an implicit experience but much more valuable in giving you first-hand experience in learning this new task.